 I specifically wanted to go to Maafushi first because a) it’s the local island tourist hub and b) I hadn’t read any good reviews about it and I thought if I visited it first, I wouldn’t have anywhere else to compare it to, and it would be a good insight to form my own opinion.
 Also, it was the easiest island to get to from Male which I stated above.

-Weirdly the island also houses one of the two prisons in Maldives.
+Weirdly Maafushi Island also houses one of the two prisons in Maldives.
 This one is only for the drug addicts, yep you heard right.
-Maldives has a drugs problem.
 Weird to think alcohol is banned yet there’s a drug problem.
 We didn’t experience any problems on any of the islands with anyone with drugs whatsoever.
 You wouldn’t even know it’s a problem unless you chatted to the locals about it.

-How much did we spend for one night?
+How much did we spend on 1 night in Maafushi Island?

 2. Fulidhoo Island – the ultimate castaway paradise